EwanColquhoun/SPNA/TESTING.md

 * UnitTest for Django
     * UnitTest is built into Django.
 The documentation is located on the [Django](https://docs.djangoproject.com/en/4.0/topics/testing/overview/#running-tests) website.
 There is good documentaion for coverage located [here](https://docs.djangoproject.com/en/4.0/internals/contributing/writing-code/unit-tests/#code-coverage).
+    * You can run the tests from the command line with the following:
+    > coverage run --source='.' manage.py test

 ![Unittest Validation](media/readme-images/unittest.jpeg)